Toyonut/StringPad/README.md

 ```

 **Expectations**
-1. should return a string
+1. Should return a string
-2. should throw TypeError if requiredLength is not a number
+2. Should throw TypeError if requiredLength is not a number
 3. Should return a string of the correct length
 4. Should be padded with a space if no char parameter is specified
 5. Should be padded with the specified char if char parameter is specified